Close

 Tourist and Visitor Visas

 Short-stay tourist visas allow stays up to 90 days within a 180-day period for leisure, sightseeing, or visiting family and friends.
-Multiple-entry tourist visas are available for frequent travelers with established travel history, typically valid for one to five years.
+Multiple-entry tourist visas are available for frequent travelers with established travel history, typically valid for one to five years based on previous visa usage and documentation.

 Business Visa Categories